shriazure/PLS-for-onprem-workloads-haproxy/README.md

 2. **Virtual Machines**: Cx(A/B)-onprem-lxvm (with IP 192.168.1.4 and running Nginx) and Cx(A/B)-az-lxvm (10.0.0.4).
 3. VPN Gateways and connection between Azure and On-premises environment.

 **Note:** All three environments use the same address space which is another benefit of Private Link Service that has built-in SNAT.
 Also, you can deploy each environment in different regions.
-As shown in the diagram above where you Provider on US Central, Customer A on East US, and Customer B on West US.

 ## Deploy this solution